enhoshen/svutil/README.md

 # SVutil

-  SVutil is a python library that comes with a simple parser that parse some useful information from your systemverilog code, a collection of code, datasheet, figure, xlsx or systemverilog code generation modu    les, and some simulation utility module meant to be used in conjunction with [nicotb](https://github.com/johnjohnlin/nicotb)
+  SVutil is a python library that comes with a simple parser that parse some useful information from your systemverilog code, a collection of code, datasheet, figure, xlsx or systemverilog code generation modules, and some simulation utility module meant to be used in conjunction with [nicotb](https://github.com/johnjohnlin/nicotb)

   ## Setup